Posted on 1/19/2016 in Digital Marketing

 Brands can flaunt their expertise on a subject to help build authority and credibility.
 This content isn’t the most “fun” type of content, but there are ways to make them more enjoyable by making them interactive.
 When you make a white paper interactive, you also make it more trackable.
 Before, you can just count the number of downloads and never really know how far into the white paper a user goes.

 Infographics have seen a lot of success because of their high shareability.
-They’re valuable because they are able to condense a high volume of complex information, and turn it into a visual, consumable, piece of content.
-90% of information and content sent to the brain is visual.
-Often, the use of infographics see at least a 12% increase in traffic.
+They’re valuable because they are able to condense a high volume of complex information and turn it into a visual, consumable, piece of content.
+90% of the information and content sent to the brain is visual.
+Often, the use of infographics sees at least a 12% increase in traffic.

 Challenges to Creating Interactive Content

 The two main challenges to creating engaging, interactive content are the time and the cost.
 Creating interactive content is very time consuming, and the tools needed to create the content can be pricey.
 Knowing where to find these tools at a low cost is important.

 It may still be very time consuming to create high-quality content, but repurposing successful content into an interactive component is one way to cut down on time.
 Break up successful current content into smaller parts and add interactive visuals, and that old content now becomes much more shareable and is able to capture a whole new audience.
 An eBook can be made into multiple pieces of interactive content without the need for brand new content.

 The effort that is put in with interactive content is often well rewarded with a high amount of engagement, an increase in lead conversion rates, and better data for qualifying leads for conversion.
 Click through rates and completion rates improve drastically, and users are more likely to return to a brand that has a fun, engaging, web experience.